ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

   * A boolean variable shows if the code review is closed to the release date.

 `all_repo_rate.csv` constains the mean of code review direct approval rate when it is closed to release date and when it is not closed to release date for each reository.
-This result is used to conduct paired Wilcoxon signed-rank test.
+This result is used to conduct paired Wilcoxon signed-rank test. <br>

+If you choose to output the statistic result into a file, you will get a file called `statistic_result.txt` in the `step3_results` folder.
+It contains the `Wilcoxon signed-rank test` and `Logistics Regression` result of each repository.
+In addition, there is the `Paired Wilcoxon signed-rank test` result of all repositories.

 ### Set date interval
 Change the value of variable `date_interval` on **line 9** of `step3.py`.
 The value means the number of days before release date, which are considered it is closed to release date.
 For example, if you want to consider the code review is closed to release date if it is closed on the day before release date or on the release day, then set this value to `2`.